monaca-samples/image-to-sns/README.md

 npm run dev
 ```

 Note: To use the cordova plugins, you need to run on mobile phone.
-You can do it by with [Monaca](https://monaca.io/).
+You can do it with [Monaca](https://monaca.io/).

 ## Ref